rauschma/env-var/README.md

 }
 ```

-Works on all platforms (tested on macOS and Windows):
+The following shell command works on all platforms (tested on macOS and Windows):

 ```
 % npm run hi